 "What a shame," said Mortica.
 "Darling, did another one come with the set?"

 "I'm afraid not.
-No wonder it was so cheap.
 I'll have to order some more."

-They were forced to abandon their game, so Morticia tottered over to her peacock chair and picked up her knitting (a sweater with three arms for Cousin Imar).
+They were forced to abandon their game, so Morticia tottered over to her peacock chair and picked up her knitting, a large black turtleneck with three arms, made especially for cousin Imar's upcoming birthday.

 Gomez lit himself yet another cigar and pulled himself into a headstand so he could read last week's paper.